Forest Health Grant Program

 - Biomass utilization

-- Conservation easements through the Forest Legacy Program
+- Conservation easements and/or land acquisition through the Forest Legacy Program

 To be eligible for funding under CAL FIRE's Forest Health Grant Program, projects must:

 - Focus on large, landscape-scale forestlands composed of one or more landowners, which may cover multiple jurisdictions.
 Large landscapes usually mean sub-watersheds, firesheds, or larger logical management units.